So, you want to get started with gardening. From Scratch.

 Knowing these nuisances beforehand can help you grow the right type of garden.

 Here are some considerations to make when choosing plants:

-Annual plants are single-season that complete their life cycle in a single growing season.
-It grows from seed, bloom flower, and then dies.
+Annual plants are single-season and complete their life cycle in a single growing season.
+It grows from seed, blooms flower, and then dies.
 The flowering is usually short-lived, but you can trick it to flower longer by removing fading flowers before they get a chance to set seeds.

 You may find lots of choices when it comes to annual plants.
 The wide variety of annual allows you to find the right flower as per your needs in warm or cold weather.
 When you are ready to buy annuals, you can purchase either a seed packet or a nursery started.